sukhsung/rigidRegistration/README.md

 The rigidregistration package is designed for registering and averaging scanning transmission electron microscopy data, particulary in cases where low signal-to-noise ratios or periodicity-induced artifacts make registration difficult.

+## This is a fork from Ben Savitzky's project

+This repository includes some quality of life improvements from Ben's original project.
+Make sure to check out original project as well ( https://github.com/bsavitzky/rigidRegistration )

 ## A very quick overview